 What is my ideal time frame for surgery?

 If you have your heart set on a specific time of year for your surgery, ideally, book your first consultation 4 - 6 months prior, especially if you’re planning surgery during busy periods, such as Christmas or school holidays.
-Most experienced plastic surgeons require a wait to get an initial appointment (with good reason - they’re busy because they’re popular!) but we understand it can be very disappointing to find that the theatre lists during your scheduled annual leave break are all booked up.
-Ask your surgeon if they have a Priority Waiting List, in our clinic, we can bring our patients’ appointments forward by 4 weeks on average, just by registering them on this list.
+The only downside to choosing a great surgeon is that there might be a wait to get an initial appointment (with good reason - they’re busy because they’re popular!) but we understand it can be very disappointing to find that the theatre lists during your scheduled annual leave break are all booked up.
+Ask your surgeon if they have a Priority Waiting List.
+In our clinics, we can often bring our patients’ appointments forward by weeks or months, just by registering them on this list.
 Most of the time, your surgery will be anywhere from 2-4 months after your initial consultation, depending on availability on theatre lists at your preferred hospital.
 Often you will have a second or third complimentary consultation in the interim.
 And don’t plan to have surgery just before major life events; give yourself plenty of time to heal before a wedding, reunion or big holiday!

 Can I take enough time off work?

 Most procedures require 1-2 weeks off work, and if your job involves heavy lifting or lots of physical activity, you may need to return on reduced activities for up to 6 weeks, longer if you’re a slow healer or have other health issues.
 Talk to us so we can help you plan ahead.
 If you have a cosmetic procedure with Dr Sharp, you will have at least 3 post op consultations, so it’s also good to consider how you will be able to attend these around work commitments after your surgery.

 Do I need private health insurance?